anttijuu/BooksAndWords/BooksAndWords/SwiftPipeline/README.md

 ```

 This implementation is demonstrating *pipelining* as a way to solve the problem, using Swift as the
 programming language.
-In pipelines, function calls are piplelines like this:
+In pipelines, function calls are linked in sequence, as pipelines, like this:

 ```Swift
 ReaderImpl()